zuetesei/aesthete/README.md

 - Sequelize

 ## Licenses
-This project was created by Dennis Jackson, Kimberly Oaks, and Zuleika Tesei as part of the curriculum for the UC Davis Coding Boot Camp and Trilogy Education Services.
+This project was created by Dennis Jackson and Zuleika Tesei as part of the curriculum for the UC Davis Coding Boot Camp and Trilogy Education Services.

 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.